michto2/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+newRoll becomes the function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+changing the name parameter to call another name.

 c.
 What is the lexical scope of `newRoll`?

 ### Task 3 - Stretch Goals